Friday, August 30, 2013

 8/15/13 Coney Island, NY

 The free summer Seaside Concert series in Coney Island saw 80's heroes Huey Lewis and The News brighten the stage as the ocean wind swept in and fans delighted in the mid August night air.
-The night started off on a rough note though as there was no opening act and Brooklyn Borough President Marty Markowitz decided to take over the microphone and introduce his democratic friends who are in the process of running for office.
-Markowitz was bland, dull and frequently had conversations with people who were not mic'ed up creating an odd scene by the water, this would have been bearable had it not gone on for over an hour and a half as it stands Marty was the worst opening act possible.
+The night started off on a rough note though as there was no opening act and Brooklyn Borough President Marty Markowitz decided to take over the microphone and introduce his Democratic political friends who are in the process of running for office.
+Markowitz was bland, dull and frequently had conversations with people who were not mic'ed up, creating an odd scene by the water.
+This would have been bearable had it not gone on for over an hour and a half; as it stands Marty was the worst opening act possible.

 At 8:30 the proper show thankfully started with the heartbeat kick drum of "Heart of Rock n' Roll".
 Huey Lewis and The News are currently touring for the 30th anniversary of their seminal album Sports, playing it in it's entirety every night.
 Lewis himself seems to be in fine shape and his voice is comparable to what it was when the band had it's heyday, strong yet still raspy.
 "I Want A New Drug" had a bumping bass line, tight brass section and sweaty guitar solo from Stef Burns.